United States Space Forces – Europe and Africa: Establishment

 In 2022, the Space Force started building component field commands in the United States Indo-Pacific Command, United States Central Command, and United States Forces Korea.
 A similar unit in Europe was planned to be activated after those first units.
 In September 2023, General B. Chance Saltzman announced that SPACEFOR-EURAF would be the fourth component field command.
 A month later, the United States European Command announced that the unit will be activated on 8 December 2023 with Col Max E. Lantz II, then the director of staff for USAFE-AFAFRICA, as the inaugural commander.
 The unit was activated on 8 December 2023 in a ceremony attended by General Saltzman, General Michael E. Langley, and Lieutenant General Steven L. Basham.

+USSPACEFOR-EURAF had a supporting role in Operation Epic Fury during the Iran war that began on 28 February 2026.